Kenya Coast & Safari Conservation Tour: Sea Turtles & Wildlife

 FEB 10: Lumo Community Conservancy & Soroi Cheetah Camp

-After a time to rest up, we will have a late afternoon game drive.
+After time to rest up, we will have a late afternoon game drive.
 This will be a great opportunity to see big cats, especially lions which like to hang out on the appropriately named Lion Rock.
 Other wildlife here include elephants, giraffes, cheetahs, and more.
-We will have our fantastic meals (the best food of the trip) overlooking an incredible view across a broad plain; if we are lucky we will see the incredible Mt.
+We will have our fantastic meals (the best food of the trip) overlooking an incredible view across a broad plain; if clouds cooperate, we will see the majestic Mt.
 Kilimanjaro in the distance.

 FEB 11: Lumo Conservancy Game Drives

-Start your day with a stunning African sunrise and breakfast.
+Start your day with a stunning African sunrise and breakfast in the bush.
 Our early morning game drive will last around two hours and we’ll look for the abundant wildlife in the area.
-After lunch and rest at the camp, we’ll do a second game drive in the late afternoon in the conservancy.
-There are a variety of optional activities that participants can opt for in place of one of the day’s game drives including a Bird & Bush Walk with local guides, a visit to a local home, night game drives, and more (cost not included).
+After lunch, there are a variety of optional activities that participants can opt for in place of one of the day’s game drives including a Bird & Bush Walk with local guides, a visit to a local community, a night game drive, and more (cost not included).
 (BLD)

 FEB 12: Tsavo West National Park & Elerai Camp

-In the late afternoon, we will take a brief but informative bush walk with a Masai guide to learn about the traditional medicinal plants used by their tribe and learn more about the wildlife we are seeing and the ecology of this incredible region.
-Have dinner overlooking the watering hole and relax in your room or get a drink in the bar and play a game by the fireplace (the altitude is almost 5,000 feet, so nights get chilly).
-Overnight at Elerai Camp or similar (1 night).
+Savor dinner outside overlooking the watering hole and get a drink in the bar and play a game by the fireplace (the altitude is almost 5,000 feet, so nights get chilly).
+Overnight at Elerai Camp (2 nights).
 (BLD)

 FEB 13: Amboseli National Park & Return to Nairobi

-Today after breakfast, we head to nearby Amboseli National Park, renowned for its excellent variety of wildlife such as giraffe, elephant, lion, and cheetah.
+Today after breakfast, we head to nearby Amboseli National Park, for an all day visit.
+This park isrenowned for its excellent variety of wildlife such as giraffe, elephant, lion, and cheetah.
 The landscape of Amboseli is dominated by the majestic snowcap of Mount Kilimanjaro, as well as open plains, acacia woodland, swamps and the massif of Ol Doinyo Orok.
 The wide open views allow for great wildlife watching.
 The birding is excellent, especially closer to the lakes and swamps.

 After breakfast at the hotel, catch the shuttle to the airport in time for your flight home or extend your stay to visit other parts of the country.
-(B)
+Depending on your flight schedule, an optional morning activity may be arranged before your transfer to the airport.

 Photo Gallery - Hotels & Safari Camps